 Modern cupping massage evolved from the ancient healing practice of cupping therapy, which is a component of TCM or Traditional Chinese Medicine.
 In performing traditional cupping therapy, a practitioner of TCM lights a small fire inside a bamboo, pottery, or glass cup.
 The fire exhausts oxygen from the cup, producing a vacuum.
 Then the practitioner promptly places the cup’s open end on your body.

 The suctioning effect in the cup generates a seal on your skin that has a negative and suction pressure drawing underlying tissue and the skin towards the cup.
 Blood during this stimulation starts to flow to the problem area and improves the flow of chi.
-TCM practitioners in Walla Walla usually allow the cups to stay in one place 10 minutes or so.
+TCM practitioners in Spokane usually allow the cups to stay in one place 10 minutes or so.
 This style of cupping is called stationary cupping, although sometimes the practitioners decide to use running cupping, which involves moving the cups (running cupping) in a massage-like manner.

 Current Deep Tissue Massage Cupping